cleecoloma/reading-notes/code-301/class-07.md

 ### 6 Reasons for Pair Programming
 1. What are the 6 reasons for pair programming?
+> 1. Greater efficiency
+> 2. Engaged collaboration
+> 3. Learning from fellow students
+> 4. Social skills
+> 5. Job interview readiness
+> 6. Work environment readiness
 2. In your experience, which of these reasons have you found most beneficial?
+> I found that learning from fellow and students and engaged collaboration are the reasons why pair programming are beneficial.
 3. How does pair programming work?
+> There are two roles: a driver and a navigator.
+> * The driver is the programmer/coder that is in charge of typing/hands on the keyboard.
+> * The navigator uses their words to guide the driver but does not provide direct input to the computer.
+Navigator thinks about the big picture and can use their computer to look up solutions and documentation.

 ### Things I want to learn more about.
 > None.

 ###### I also utilized ChatGPT with some of the questions.